holochain-open-dev/holochain-time-index/README.md

 - You cannot index at time before UNIX epoch (00:00:00 UTC on 1 January 1970)
 - Limit & interval variables must be static throughout lifetime of DHT
 - Calling `get_indexes_between()` with a large from & until value will take a long time to return
-- It is currently not possible to set library variables by adding appropriate variables to DHT properties.
-This crate must instead be forked, altered and then used inside your DNA.